|

 thought of a place where science and art

-meet on equal terms and his lectures
+meet on equal terms and his talks

 investigate this relationship. |